akeneo/pim-docs/cookbook/event/index.rst

 How to implement your business logic using the event system
 ===========================================================

-The PIM use the Symfony event system and fires events when something happens inside the system.
+The PIM uses the Symfony event system and fires events when something happens inside the system.
 For you, this means that you can create your own `services`_ that interact with those objects whenever certain action happens within the PIM.

 .. note::